Sandesh14311/MLE-PROJECT/README.md

+# Machine Learning Engineering

-# Active Flow Control of a 2D Cylinder using Deep Reinforcement Learning
+### Active Flow Control of a 2D Cylinder using Deep Reinforcement Learning

 This repository contains code for implementing a deep reinforcement learning algorithm to control the flow around a 2D circular cylinder.
 The objective is to minimize the drag force acting on the cylinder by manipulating the flow using an optimal control policy learned through reinforcement learning.